Calls for Papers, Conferences, and Events

 Canada Impact + Research Chairs Program

-Submission Deadlines: 24 March 2026 and 29 June 2026
+Submission Deadlines: 29 June 2026

 The Canada Impact + Research Chairs program is a one-time initiative designed to support institutions in attracting world-leading researchers whose work addresses critical national and global challenges.
 The program puts an emphasis on tangible impacts that are expected to move beyond discovery to generate social, economic and policy impacts, working in close collaboration with partners across various sectors.
 There total competition budget is ~$1 Billion which is anticipated to be distributed across the councils: NSERC: up to $530 million, CIHR: up to $340 million and SSHRC: up to $198.5 million.
 It is anticipated that ~100 chairs will be awarded.
 Full details of each of these areas can be found on the program website and the attached flyer.